rlucente-se-jboss/ocp-on-nuc/README.md

     ./install-server.sh

-The following users are created:
+The following username/passwords are created:

 * admin/admin
 * developer/developer

 ## Create Persistent Volumes
 Run the following script as root to create one hundred 10 GiB persistent volumes.
+The directories are under `/mnt/data`.

     ./create-pvs.sh